New Years Poems

 By Joanna Fuchs

-Thanks for reading our New Year's poems!
-These New Yearpoems are free for use on personal greeting cards, provided that the author's name (Joanna Fuchs or Karl Fuchs) and our Web site address, www.poemsource.com, appear somewhere on the card.
-All other uses require written permission.
+Thanks for reading our New Year poetry!
+These New Year poems are free for use on personal greeting cards, provided that the author's name (Joanna Fuchs or Karl Fuchs) and our Web site address, www.poemsource.com, appear beneath the poem.
+(It can be small print; just so it's readable.)
+All other uses require permission.
 See our Terms of Use for details.